Scharif47/FashionArts/README.md

 # FashionArts Design & Fashion Website.
-## Visit the FashionArt Website for the latest Fashion & Merch.
+## Visit the FashionArts Website for the latest Fashion & Merch.